 Katharine Lane married in November of 1947 to Fontaine Carrington Weems, a banker, and moved to New York City.

-53 Marlborough remained Katharine (Lane) Weems’s property, and in 1957 she leased it to the French Institute for use as the French Library and Cultural Center.
-It previously had been located at 10 Arlington.
+53 Marlborough remained Katharine (Lane) Weems’s property, and in 1961 she leased it to the French Library in Boston, Inc. It previously had been located at 10 Arlington.

 On December 27, 1961, and January 17, 1962 (in two separate transactions), Katharine Weems donated 53 Marlborough to the French Library.
 In her second deed, she specified that the donation was to be used only for the purposes of the French Library and related French cultural purposes, and could not be be sold or otherwise disposed of unless the Board of Trustees of the French Library determined doing so would be “essential…due to changed circumstances.”